 While living in the Midlands I discovered that he was born in Nottinghamshire and that the house he grew up in had been turned into a museum.
 My friend and I took a tour in order to learn more about his life and work and I wanted to share one or two insights I uncovered with you here on the blog.

-So...Let's take a very short dip into the world of D H Lawrence!
+So, let's take a very short dip into the world of D. H. Lawrence!

 Nature, sex, and relationship, society and censorship.

 For example, Lady Chatterlys lover, one of his most famous novels, is about a working class game keeper having an affair with a wealthy upper-class lady.

-As well as shining a light on class issues he was keen, so I read, to explore a new version of community.
-He wanted to create a new place or way of living where he and his friends, presumably of similar persuasions, could co-habit based on individuality and talent rather than possessions or wealth.
+David wanted to find a new version of society.
+To create a new way of living where he and his friends, presumably of similar sensibility, could co-habit based on individuality and talent rather than possessions or wealth.
 His own personal Utopia.

-He wrote and painted openly about sex and love between men and men, men and women, women and women, paupers and nobleman and ladies and gardeners -- and all sorts really.
+He wrote openly about sex and love between men and men, men and women, women and women, aristocratic ladies and gardeners - and all sorts really.

-In Lady Chatterlys Lover Constance seems thrilled by the idea that Dave— the groundsman with which she has a love affair, doesn’t see her or treat her as Lady Constance, or as a woman to be protected, as many of the men who revere her aristocracy might well do.
-When they get together they each bring their being--on face value, as it were, and this allows them to dissolve the separation between two apparent individuals, and enjoy this sense of unity.
+For example, in the novel, Constance is thrilled that the groundsman with whom she has a love affair doesn’t see her or treat her as 'Lady Constance', or as a special aristocratic woman to be protected, as many of the men who revere her might do.
+When her and the groundsman lay beside one another, they are simply together without airs and graces.
+The perceived separation between them as two apparent individuals dissolves and they can enjoy a sense of unity.